HeshikaPokala/Continuous-Training-of-BERT-based-Text-Classification-/README.md

 * Efficient Tokenization: Integrates a tokenizer for handling large-scale data efficiently.
 * Model Lifecycle Management: Uses MLflow for tracking, deploying, and managing the model lifecycle..

+To create an impressive README file for a GitHub repository, I will first review the content and purpose of your uploaded notebooks.
+Let me extract details about them.

+The uploaded files contain the following characteristics:

+Retraining The Model.ipynb:

+Total cells: 8
+Cell types: Code and Markdown
+Source Code.ipynb:

+Total cells: 27
+Cell types: Code and Markdown
+I'll now extract more information about their purpose and any relevant details to create the README. ​​

+Based on the extracted content, here's an overview of the notebooks and their purpose:

+Retraining The Model.ipynb:

+Focuses on sentiment analysis using BERT for both single text and batch CSV processing.
+Includes data drift detection with confidence scoring and retraining the BERT model when drift exceeds a defined threshold.
+Functionalities:
+Sentiment classification as "Positive" or "Negative."
+Generates and processes embeddings.
+Saves predictions and retrained models.
+Source Code.ipynb:

+Provides dataset preparation for model training and evaluation.
+Extracts reviews and labels from a directory structure and loads them into a structured format for training/testing.
+Here’s the proposed README.md file:

+# Sentiment Analysis and Retraining Pipeline
+This repository provides a comprehensive framework for sentiment analysis using BERT and includes mechanisms for detecting data drift and retraining the model as needed.

+*  Sentiment Analysis
+Classifies input text as Positive or Negative using a pre-trained BERT model.
+Supports:
+Single text input.
+Batch processing from a CSV file.
+Saves predictions along with input reviews for further analysis.
+*  Data Drift Detection
+Compares embeddings of new data with historical embeddings.
+Uses the Wasserstein Distance to detect significant drift in the data distribution.
+Automatically retrains the model when the drift exceeds a defined threshold.
+* Dataset Preparation
+Handles raw review datasets, labeling them as "Positive" or "Negative" based on folder structure.
+Prepares structured datasets for training and evaluation.

+# Notebooks
+## Retraining The Model
+Implements the sentiment analysis pipeline.
+Detects data drift and updates the model if needed.
+* Outputs:
+Predictions with confidence scores.
+Retrained model and tokenizer (if required).
+## Source Code
+Prepares datasets for sentiment analysis by extracting and labeling reviews from a directory structure.
+Provides a foundation for training/testing data processing.

+# Sentiment Analysis Details
+Sentiment is classified into two categories:
+Positive Review: Assigned a label of 1.
+Negative Review: Assigned a label of 0.

 # Technologies Used
 * Python
 * PyTorch